Given that you’re here, I’m guessing this isn’t news to you. So let’s get straight down to business.

 Canonical tags aren’t always bad.
 Most pages with these tags will have them for a reason.
 If you see that your page has a canonical set, then check the canonical page.
 If this is indeed the preferred version of the page, and there’s no need to index the page in question as well, then the canonical tag should stay.

 If you want a quick way to find rogue canonical tags across your entire site, run a crawl in Ahrefs’ Site Audit tool.
-Go to the Data Explorer.
+Go to the Page Explorer.
 Use these settings:

 This looks for pages in your sitemap with non-self-referencing canonical tags.
 Because you almost certainly want to index the pages in your sitemap, you should investigate further if this filter returns any results.